Identify Bees

 White-Tailed Bee

-The white-tailed bee, also known as the buff-tailed bumblebee is a common species found throughout Europe and parts of Asia.
+The white-tailed bee, scientifically known as Bombus Lucorum, is a common species of bee found throughout Europe.

 Bombus Hortorum